rickoneeleven/pinescore/README.md

 #^^ table updated in above daemon is created as part of the laravel migrations in the engine project
 */5 * * * * lynx --dump https://pinescore.com/api_nightly/flushPingResultTable > /dev/null 2>&1

+# nightly maintenance note
+# api_nightly also checks ping_result_table AUTO_INCREMENT and truncates when it exceeds 1000000000,
+# recording the timestamp to health_dashboard with metric 'ping_table_last_truncation'.

 #calculate the "pinescore" and update database for each IP
 * * * * * lynx --dump https://pinescore.com/daemon/bitsNbobs/updatepinescore > /dev/null 2>&1